 It’s all about quick wins.
-If you do things right with your Pinterest marketing, your blog could get the first 100 page views in the first couple of days and then, unlike Google, increase it to tens of thousands in a couple of months.
+If you do things right with your pinning, your blog could get the first 100 page views in the first couple of days and then, unlike Google, increase it to tens of thousands in a couple of months.

-It is actually a search engine mixed with a little bit of social media.
+It is mainly a search engine, mixed with a little bit of social media.

 On social media you interact with people, leave comments, likes, share stuff.